Awareness and Experience

 When you have been under pressure, you often remain in a tense state long after the pressure has ceased.
 This habit can be broken when you meditate and practise yoga regularly, making it easier to relax and cope with demanding situations.

 Using yoga, you start to release tensions.
 Through meditation you become aware of their causes.
 What is it that normally deprives you of your clarity?
 How do you handle restlessness, illness, obsessive thoughts, depression or lack of self-confidence?
 This is not about analysis, but about methods where you learn to witness what appears in your mind by itself.
 Allow it to express itself; everyday thoughts, habitual thoughts, emotional reactions towards your experiences of the day.
-You experience these things anyway, however meditation gives you the capacity to choose not to be weighed down by whatever comes your way.
+You experience these things anyway; however, meditation gives you the capacity to choose not to be weighed down by whatever comes your way.

 When you are unaware, you react automatically to various situations.
-By sheer habit you become tense, get carried away by a mood or adopt a dismissive attitude.
+By sheer habit, you become tense, get carried away by a mood or adopt a dismissive attitude.
 During one of the main meditations taught here, you train to gradually see through your emotional reactions and thought patterns.
 When you cease to regard a situation, a state or an idea as something permanent or crucial, it can no longer bind you.

 is the name of the tradition that originally contains the various yoga practices and meditation methods we teach here.
-It is based on two principles: to expand ( tanoti) and to liberate ( trayate).
+It is based on two principles: to expand (tanoti) and to liberate (trayate).
 To raise and expand your level of awareness liberates you from that which, consciously or unconsciously, influences and inhibits you.
-In this way you can achieve vigour and insight.
+In this way, you can achieve vigour and insight.

 Tantra also contains sexual rituals, although what is called ‘tantric sex’ today is often so distorted that it has lost its original purpose – which is expansion of consciousness.
 The processes you experience at Haa reach further than the sexual part of tantric rituals, which we do not teach here.

-The Course is a Process
+The Retreat is a Process